yatesco/seafile-docs/config/sending_email.md

 **Note2**: If you want to use the Email service without authentication leaf <code>EMAIL_HOST_USER</code> and <code>EMAIL_HOST_PASSWORD</code> **blank** (<code>''</code>).
 (But notice that the emails then will be sent without a <code>From:</code> address.)

+## About using SSL connection (using port 465)

+Port 587 is for using TLS connection to the Email server.
+Port 465 is for using SSL connection.
+Starting from Django 1.8, it support both.
+But we are still using Django 1.5 in version 5.0, which only support  TLS connection.
+If your email server only support SSL connection, you can find a work around here: https://github.com/bancek/django-smtp-ssl.

 ## Change the `sender` and `reply to` of email

 You can change the sender and reply to field of email by add the following settings to seahub_settings.py.
 This only affects email sending for file/folder share link.